Woodlands Walk Trail - Yanchep (Yandjip) National Park

 The trail from the tea rooms and back is about 2.5km and should take about 45 minutes.
 However once we emerged back onto the shared trail we decided against backtracking to the tea rooms and continued towards the campground.
 Just before the road (purple trail on map below) we followed the track on our left for a short distance, emerging at Gloucester Lodge, which is currently under renovation.
 We had a look at Tram 57 and were able to peek inside and see the table set for tea!

-The firefighters also did a great job saving Yanchep Inn as the wetlands boardwalk behind it was severely damaged.
+The firefighters also did a great job saving Yanchep Inn as the wetlands boardwalk behind it was severely damaged but it has now been repaired and reopened.
 We finished our walk wandering along the lakes edge and enjoyed spotting a pelican and some egrets out on the lake.